The short answer to this question is: No, DAB radio doesn’t need WiFi or an internet connection.

 Digital radio is broadcast as a series of waves of energy that are picked up by a receiver.
 These transmissions are in the form of DAB in the UK, although the later and more efficient DAB+ technology is available in other countries and may become the standard here although there are no plans to do this just yet.

-A DAB radio is needed for these transmissions, giving the benefit of easier access and, in theory at least, better sound quality.
-These radios will also generally have an FM tuner for analogue transmissions.
+A DAB radio or radio tuner is needed to receive these transmissions, giving the benefit of easier access and, in theory at least, better sound quality.
+DAB radios will also generally have an FM tuner for analogue transmissions.

 Listening to Internet Radio